-Electricity Impact (kWh) = (ESCpre.)
+Energy Savings (kWh/yr) = (ESCpre.)
 X 0.02

 MMBtu savings = (GHpre X 0.02)

-Combined space and water heating (Combo)

-Participants installing a qualifying boiler or furnace and a qualifying water heater at the same time earn a special incentive.
-For savings calculations, there is no special consideration.
-The heating system savings are calculated according to the appropriate algorithm and the water heating savings are calculated separately according to the system type.

-Insulation Up-Grades
+Insulation Upgrades

 For savings calculations, it is assumed that any applicable air sealing and duct sealing/repair have been done, thereby reducing the space conditioning load, before consideration of upgrading insulation.
 Attic insulation savings are then projected on the basis of the “new” load.
 Gas savings are somewhat greater, as homes with gas heat generally have less insulation.